HeshanKarunaratne/cka/README.md

 We can use kubectl command using `kubectl get pods --server my-kube-playground:6443 --client-key admin.key --client-certificate admin.crt --certificate-authority ca.crt`

 Typing these commands everytime is a tedious task, so we move these to a configuration file called as kubeconfig and using `kubectl get pods --kubeconfig config`.
 By default, the kubectl tool looks for a file named `config` under a directory `.kube` under the users home directory.
-If we create the config file there then we dont need to explicitly add it in the kubectl command.
+If we create the config file there then we don't need to explicitly add it in the kubectl command.

 The kubeconfig file has 3 specific sections
 1. Clusters: Can be different environments or organizations or providers. `--server my-kube-playground:6443` specification goes into the cluster section